 - Craft activities for the entire family

-Admission to Harvest Festival is included with paid museum admission: $12 adults (13+), $10.50 seniors (65+), $6 children (7-12).
-Children age 6 and younger are free, as well as members of the New York State Historical Association.
-Join today!
-Purchase a discounted Two-Day Festival Pass for admission both Saturday and Sunday plus free admission to Fenimore Art Museum: $18 adults (13+) and $9 juniors (7-12).
+Admission to Harvest Festival is included with paid museum admission: $12 adults (13-64), $10.50 seniors (65+), $6 children (7-12).
+Children age 6 and younger are free, as well as NYSHA Members.
+Discounted 2-day passes available on Saturday: $18 adults (13+) and $9 children (7-12).